-We assess each child, using feedback from informal observations and recording and through end of term assessments using the resource "Festival Matters".
+We assess each child, using feedback from informal observations and recording and through end of unit assessments derived from Understanding Christianity resources.
 We also use Assessing without Levels (AWL) grids to record our assessment of the children's levels in RE.
 This demonstrates what the expected level of achievement is in RE in each year of the school.